 Item Required Elements Description 9.
-Expense Adjustment (4) "0" if the amount entered in item 8 does not include post- Amount and Code production costs, indirect expenses, or any other expenses not (continued) allowed to be included in allowable expenses for WFRP purposes.
+Expense Adjustment (4) "0" if the amount entered in item 8 does not include post- Amount and Code (continued) production costs, indirect expenses, or any other expenses not (continued) allowed to be included in allowable expenses for WFRP purposes.
 Verifiable payroll, processor, or other records must be provided to determine the amount of post-production costs, indirect expense, and other expense to be enter in item 9.
 10. Allowable Expense Amount of allowable expense for each farm expense listed in item 6.
 Per Item Determine the amount of allowable expense for each farm expense listed in item 6 by subtracting the amount(s) entered in item 9 from the amount entered in item 8.
-11. Total Schedule F Enter the total for: Part II Expenses (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) farm expenses on Schedule F, by summing all amounts in item 8; (2) expense adjustment amount, by summing all amounts in item 9; and (3) allowable expenses per item, by summing all amounts in item 10.
-12. Cost or other basis Cost, or other basis, of animals or other items purchased for resale.
-12. of livestock or other Cost, of other basis, of annuals of other items purchased for resale. items reported on For CASH FILERS enter the exact dollar amount the applicant/insured line 1a or 37 of the entered in item 1b of Part I, Farm Income, of their Schedule F. Schedule F , , , For ACCRUAL FILERS enter the exact dollar amount the applicant/insured entered in item 46 of their Schedule F. 13.
+11. Total Schedule F Enter the total for: Part II Expenses (1) farm expenses on Schedule F, by summing all amounts in item 8; (2) expense adjustment amount, by summing all amounts in item 9; and (3) allowable expenses per item, by summing all amounts in item 10.
+12. Cost or other basis Cost, or other basis, of animals or other items purchased for resale. of livestock or other items reported on For CASH FILERS enter the exact dollar amount the applicant/insured line 1a or 37 of the entered in item 1b of Part I, Farm Income, of their Schedule F. Schedule F For ACCRUAL FILERS enter the exact dollar amount the applicant/insured entered in item 46 of their Schedule F. 13.
 Accounts Payable Enter the amount from item 21 on the Accounts Receivable, Payable, Adjustment and Prepaid Expenses Worksheet.
-This entry is made only at claim time.
+This entry is made only at claim 3 time.
 14. Allowable Expenses Enter the sum of adding the total for allowable expenses per item (item for Tax Year 11 entry for column 10) plus items 12 and 13. ollowing required entr ple below. ies are not illustrated on the Allowable Expenses Worksheet 15.
-Applicant/Insured Applicant/Insured signature and date: Signature and Date 16.
-AIP Representative Signature of AIP representative that completed the worksheet, and date Signature and Date completed.
+Applicant/Insured Applicant/Insured signature and date.
+13. Signature and Date repplicant histicul signature and date.
+16. AIP Representative Signature of AIP representative that completed the worksheet, and date Signature and Date completed.